Back in 2010, Ethan Marcotte urged designers and developers to practice “responsive web design” (RWD):

 Like other responsive websites, the grid they’ve constructed to present customer logos is extremely flexible.
 It collapses from five columns on desktop computers to four columns on tablets to two columns on mobile phones.

 Similar to Treehouse, the area above the fold converts from two columns on desktop to one column on mobile, with the call-to-action button shifting from beside the copy to beneath it.

 WIRED’s website has a dynamic layout featuring several columns and a sidebar on desktop devices, which converts to a single column on handheld devices.

 When shifting from tablet to mobile devices, their menu shrinks to include only their logo, a menu icon, and a link to subscribe.
 In an effort to keep things simple, search functionality and the ability to filter WIRED’s newsfeed by section isn’t available on mobile.

 One area where WIRED shines is using flexible images.
 The crop on their feature images changes across platforms.
 On desktop and laptop computers, images vary between squares and rectangles, giving users plenty to explore with their eyes.
 Yet, on handheld devices, all feature images are cropped using a 16:9 ratio.

 Author JES KIRKWOOD

 Jes Kirkwood is a results-driven marketing strategist with expertise in both demand generation and revenue expansion.
 Until recently, she led community marketing at Autopilot, one of the top 10 fastest growing SaaS startups of 2017.
-In her spare time, she helps female tech marketers grow their careers via marketHER.org.
 Follow her work (and her journey) on Twitter.